-In order to make more effective and prudent use of all resources including energy, water and other natural resources, we have established the "Energy Conservation Policy", the "Water Conservation Policy for Daily Operations" and the "Green Office Resource Policy", and have also provided our staff with more specific advices and measures for the management of energy, water and packaging materials.
-We conduct clean production to reduce pollution, save energy, reduce consumption of raw materials and water resources, reduce production costs of the Company, promote economic growth of the Company, and enhance comprehensive economic benefits of the Company.
-In addition, in order to reduce our dependence on fossil fuels, we used efficient air conditioners and electric vehicles in the past.
-In the future, the Group will seek more opportunities to use renewable energy so as to reduce environmental pollution.
+In order to make more effective and prudent use of resources including energy, water and other natural resources, we have established the "Energy Conservation Policy", the "Efficient Water Use Policy" and the "Green Office Resource Management Policy", which provided our staff with specific guidelines and advices for the management of energy, water and packaging materials.
+We conducted clean production to reduce pollution, save energy, reduce consumption of raw materials and water resources, thus reducing production costs of the Group, promoting economic growth of the Group, and enhancing comprehensive economic benefits of the Group.
+In addition, in order to reduce our dependence on fossil fuels, we used energy efficient air conditioners and electric vehicles.
+In the future, we will actively seek more opportunities to use renewable energy so as to reduce environmental pollution.

-The water consumed by our Group comes from municipal water supplies, there were no issues related to sourcing water.
-In order to cherish the precious water resources, the Group makes every effort to maximize the water resources used in its business operations.
+The water consumed by our Group comes from municipal water supply system, there were no issues related to sourcing water.
+In order to cherish the precious water resources, the Group makes every effort to reduce the water resources used in its business operations.
 The water we consume is mainly the domestic water used by employees.
-Therefore, our equipment management department is responsible for implementing water-saving policies and regulations of the Group, formulating the Group's water-saving measures and standards, and formulating water- saving action plan and assessment indicators for annual water-saving plan.
-We issue assessment indicators and control plans for energy and water resources to the whole factory by means of a formal submission. factory, and put them in place by phases.
+Therefore, our equipment management department is responsible for implementing water-saving policies and guidelines of the Group, formulating water-saving measures and standards, and formulating annual water-saving action plan and relevant assessment indicators.
+We issue such assessment indicators and water-saving action plan to the whole company by means of a formal submission, and put them in place by phases.

-For the packaging plastics, we endeavor to minimize the amount of plastic packaging materials used in production while meeting the standards, to avoid unnecessary plastic consumption while reducing the generation of plastic waste.
-As to office paper, the Group used to use a large amount of paper for printing, mostly single- sided printing, but now we shift from single-sided printing to double-sided printing to improve paper utilization.
+For the packaging plastics, we endeavor to minimize the amount of plastic packaging materials used while meeting the standards, to avoid unnecessary plastic consumption and the generation of plastic waste.
+As to office paper, we used to use a large amount of paper for printing, mostly single-sided printing, but now we shift to double-sided printing to improve paper utilization.
 We also advocate paperless and green office.
+These initiatives aim to reduce paper waste and promote sustainable development.

-The table below sets out the total consumption and intensity of major resources of the Shenzhen factory in the last three Reporting Years (including the Reporting Year):
+The table below sets out the total consumption and intensity of major resources of the Shenzhen Factory and the Yichun Factory in the last three reporting years (including the Reporting Year):

-Type of energy Unit Reporting Year of 2022 Reporting Year of 2021 Reporting Year of 2020 Total energy consumption kWh 5,620,456.79 5,543,442.54 6,307,045.98 Total energy consumption intensity kWh/employee 4,995.96 5,355.98 4,600.33 Direct energy consumption kWh 430,113.89 1,060,468.54 765,733.99 Direct energy consumption intensity Which includes: kWh/employee 382.32 1,024.61 558.52 Fuel consumption kWh 430,113.89 614,249.46 752,510.66 Fuel consumption intensity kWh/employee 382.32 593.48 548.88 Gas consumption kWh - 446,219.08 13,223.33 Gas consumption intensity kWh/employee - 431.13 9.65 Indirect energy consumption Indirect energy consumption kWh 4,655,743.00 4,380,973.00 4,751,800.00 intensity kWh/employee 4,138.44 4,232.82 3,465.94 Which includes: Electricity consumption kWh 4,655,743.00 4,380,973.00 4,751,800.00 Electricity consumption intensity kWh/employee 4,138.44 4,232.82 3,465.94 Renewable energy (solar power) consumption kWh 104,486.00 102,001.00 23,778.00 Renewable energy (solar power) kWh/employee 160.43 98.55 17.34 consumption intensity kwii/eiiipioyee 100.43 90.33 17.54
+Type of energy Unit Reporting Year of 2023 Reporting Year of 2022 Reporting Year of 2021 Total energy consumption kWh 6,745,738.54 5,190,342.89 5,543,442.54 Total energy consumption intensity kWh/employee 4,707.42 4,613.64 5,355.98 Direct energy consumption kWh 431,174.54 430,113.89 1,060,468.54 Direct energy consumption intensity Which includes: kWh/employee 300.89 382.32 1,024.61 Fuel consumption kWh 431,174.54 430,113.89 614,249.46 Fuel consumption intensity kWh/employee 300.89 382.32 593.48 Gas consumption kWh 446,219.08 Gas consumption intensity kWh/employee - - 431.13 Indirect energy consumption kWh 5,834,158.00 4,655,743.00 4,380,973.00 Indirect energy consumption intensity Which includes: kWh/employee 4,071.29 4,138.44 4,232.82 Electricity consumption kWh 5,834,158.00 4,655,743.00 4,380,973.00 Electricity consumption intensity kWh/employee 4,071.29 4,138.44 4,232.82 Renewable energy (solar power) consumption Renewable energy (solar power) consumption 480,406.00 104,486.00 102,001.00 intensity kWh/employee 335.24 92.88 98.55

-Note: Energy data is referenced to the low calorific value conversion in kilowatt-hours provided by the International Energy Agency.
+Notes: Energy data is referenced to the low calorific value conversion in kilowatt-hours provided by the International Energy Agency.